 A business continuity plan is essential, therefore, not just a recommendation but a business essential.

 Only 10% of businesses without a business continuity and disaster recovery plan survive a disaster.
 And with a range of threats, including power outages, theft, and hardware failure (amongst others), you’re risking your company without contingency planning.

 And you may already have a plan in place, but it’s essential that cyber crime is treated with the severity it deserves.
 Especially considering Cybersecurity Ventures’ prediction that cyber crime costs could spiral to $6 trillion annually by 2021.

 Cyber security, therefore, must form the crux of your business continuity plan.
 A serious threat demands serious preparation and contingency planning.

 Ensuring that your business has a robust business continuity plan in place puts the power back in your hands should a ransomware attack strike.

 The point is – you don’t need to pay the ransom, nor accept loss of data.

-Your business continuity plan can help you simply roll back to a clean, malware-free version of your systems, seizing the initiative away from the cyber criminals.
+Your business continuity plan is essential in helping you simply roll back to a clean, malware-free version of your systems, seizing the initiative away from the cyber criminals.

 But what does an optimal, fit-for-purpose contingency plan look like?